theolivenbaum/resin/README.md

 ## Semantic model

-The third model is a graph of documents represented as vectors as wide as there are topics in the lexicon.
-This is a "bag-of-topics" model.
+The third model is a graph of documents represented as vectors as wide as there are topics in the lexicon, a "bag-of-topics" model.

-## Natural, scoped querying
+## Natural and scoped querying

-Find documents with title "Rambo" or "First Blood" but only if the genre isn't "books":
+Find documents with title "Rambo" or "First Blood" but only if the genre isn't "books", will be parsed into

 	+(title:rambo title:first blood) -(genre:books)